- People that have no symptoms can still spread COVID-19.

 - Continue to maintain at least 6 feet of distance from others even when wearing a face covering.

-- A well-secured cloth covering or disposable mask that covers your nose and mouth.
+A face covering is a well-secured cloth covering or disposable mask that covers your nose and mouth.
+Face coverings help prevent the spread of COVID-19 by:

-- Use a face covering with two or more layers of material to better prevent unfiltered air from passing through.
+- Use a face covering with two or three layers of material to better prevent unfiltered air from passing through.

-- Do not use a face covering with an exhalation valve.
+- Do not use a face covering with an exhalation valve as it allows unfiltered exhaled air to escape.

 - Do not use N95 respirators, as they remain in short supply.
 It is essential that we save N95 respirators for our health care workers.